giffordlabcvr/HCV-GLUE/README.md

 Projects are loaded into the GLUE "engine," forming a relational database that represents the semantic relationships between data items.
 This foundation supports systematic comparative analyses and the development of sequence-based resources.

 **HCV-GLUE** contains HCV feature definitions, annotated reference sequences for all HCV genotypes and subtypes, and heirarchically ordered multiple sequence alignments.
+It also contains functionality for assigning HCV sequences (including sub-genomic sequences) to subtypes and genotypes, using a maximium likelihood-based genotyping protocol.

 This HCV-GLUE project can be extended with additional layers, openly available via GitHub, including: